Skip to content

 Session architecture

-• Project workspace auto-detectionProjectSession.save() now finds workspace_dir from any associated gauge session automatically; project research.md writes to the correct workspace instead of repo root.
+• Project workspace auto-detectionProjectSession.save() finds workspace_dir from any associated gauge session automatically.

 Fixed